irods-contrib/metalnx-web/README.md

 #### Investigate formalized schema deployment #5

-Adding formalized database schema setup and migration tools
+Adding formalized database schema setup and migration tools using flywaydb.
+See the metalnx-tools subproject and its README for a maven based database setup and migration tool.

 #### setting of jargon props (ssl negotiation) via etc properties #10